nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 # Documentation

+## Opts

 When adding new options, you should declare the defaults in the main `nvim-tree.lua` file.

 Documentation for options should also be added to `nvim-tree-opts` in `doc/nvim-tree-lua.txt`

+## API

+When adding or changing API please update :help nvim-tree-api and generate the index via `scripts/help-index-api.sh`

 # Pull Request